stspapa95/weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation
-In the project directory, you can run:

-### `npm install` to install the required dependencies
+To install the required dependecies, you can run npm install.

 ## Available Scripts